 It is easy to become overwhelmed with the idea of working with cannabis in a production environment.
-It can lose its smell easily, it can smell weird after curing, and can even visibly show signs of mold.
+Cannabis cultivation itself is complex enough of a process to achieve a high potency flower while still having to go through the drying and curing steps just to ensure you have an optimum final product.
+All of these steps have inherit risks such as pathogen contamination or mold growth.
 Establishing procedures with emphasis on cannabis safety principals is not an easy task.
 Fortunately, upon temporarily disregarding unique characteristics of cannabis, what remains is what makes cannabis similar to other agricultural goods and commodities.
 This is where established solutions and guidelines for production, manufacturing, and regulating of various products can be of use.

 This article presents a broad overview of shelf stability, challenges in producing unadulterated shelf stable cannabis, and techniques utilized in modern food microbiology that will also be utilized within the cannabis industrial space for internal monitoring of critical control points and regulatory screening for biological adulteration.

 For safe consumption purposes, cannabis extracts that are used as stand-alone products and infused into edible products can be considered a food additive or dietary supplement.
 Placing cannabis into the same space as dietary supplements or nutraceuticals has many advantages because regulations for safe dietary supplements, functional food additives, and “OTCs” are already established by the FDA.
 When taking into consideration that tobacco, a combustible product, is regulated by the Center for Tobacco Products housed within the FDA, it becomes apparent that FDA Good Manufacturing Practices and regulations can serve as a wonderful template when looking to establish rigorous standards for cannabis safety and protection against adulterating compounds and materials.